 How to implement a Data Layer for Google Tag Manager

 If you want to send data to the Data Layer, then you first need to make sure that it is actually implemented on the website.
-Luckily, this will already be implemented for you in almost every case.
-But just to make sure that it is, here’s how you can check (and implement, if it’s not there for some reason).
+Luckily, a Data Layer implementation is often not even needed - it will already be implemented for you.
+But instead of assuming that the Data Layer implementation is on point, let's quickly make sure that it is.
+Here’s how you can check (and implement, if it’s not there for some reason).

 First step is to check the source code of your website and look for either a Google Tag Manager snippet or a Google Optimize snippet in the <head>.